 And the cover shows immediately the 1st reason why this game was successful:

 Yup, in this game you can drive 5 iconic sports cars and this cover shows them all.
 There’s even a car key to emphasize the driving aspect.
 One curious fact is that although this game wasn’t Accolade’s first success, they made sure everybody knew that it was their game.
 How?
-By slapping its name four times in the cover.
+By slapping its name four times on the cover.

 The intro is pretty simple as you can see, although I do like the animation of a guy smiling at the screen before taking off.
 The story is also very simple: you choose between 5 sports cars and take one for a test drive from the bottom of a mountain pass all the way to the top.

-The sports cars you can choose are: a Lamborghini Countach, a Ferrari Testarossa, a Porsche 911, a Lotus Esprit Turbo and a Chevrolet Corvette C4.
+The sports cars you can choose are; a Lamborghini Countach, a Ferrari Testarossa, a Porsche 911, a Lotus Esprit Turbo and a Chevrolet Corvette C4.
 You can even look at very detailed stats about each car before choosing one:

 And although the inside of each car is different, they all drive more the less the same.
 As far as I know, I haven’t detected any difference between each individual car’s handling.